audricganser/CS378-Modern-Web-Apps/audricganser-assignment3/README.md

-*name: Audric Ganser
+name: Audric Ganser
-*eid: ag46372
+eid: ag46372

-*notes: none
+notes:

-*Import this project in Eclipse and deploy it.
+Import this project in Eclipse and deploy it.

-*You can try following URLs to check the functionality of this application
+You can try following URLs to check the functionality of this application

 <http://localhost:8080/assignment3/ut/listing/helloworld>
 <http://localhost:8080/assignment3/ut/listing/courses>